"Scheme-theoretic images" of morphisms of stacks

 It remains to prove the existence of the lifting $Z \to V'$.
 Since $V' \to \cF'\times_{\cF} U$ is \'etale, it suffices to obtain a lifting $Z \to \cF'\times_{\cF} U$.
 For this, it suffices in turn to obtain a morphism $Z \to \cF'$ lifting the composite $Z \to U \to \cF$, and, for this, it suffices to obtain a morphism $Z \to T$ lifting $Z \to \cF$.

 Write $Z = \Spec B'_L,$ and let $B$ denote the integral closure of $A$ in $L$.
 Then by the Krull--Akizuki theorem (\cite[Thm.\ 11.7]{MR1011461} and its Corollary) $B$ is a semi-local Dedekind domain with field of fractions~$L$, whose residue fields at its closed points are finite extensions of the residue field of $A$ at its closed point, i.e.\ of $\kappa(t)$.
 Let $B'$ be the inverse image of $B\subseteq L$ in $B'_L$.
-Since $\cF$ satisfies~[4a], we may extend the morphism $\Spec B'_L \to \cF$ to a morphism $\Spec B'\to\cF,$ compatible with the given morphism

-Lemma~\ref{lem:local lifting} below then shows that we may lift the morphism $\Spec B' \to \cF$ to a morphism $\Spec B' \to T$.
-Passing to the local ring at the generic point, this gives the required morphism $Z \to T.$ \end{proof}
+Since $\cF$ satisfies~[4a], we may extend the morphism $\Spec B'_L \to \cF$ to a morphism $\Spec B'\to\cF,$ compatible with the given morphism Lemma~\ref{lem:local lifting} below then shows that we may lift the morphism $\Spec B' \to \cF$ to a morphism $\Spec B' \to T$.
+Passing to the local ring at the generic point, this gives the required morphism $Z \to T.$\end{proof}

 \begin{lemma} Suppose that $S$ is locally Noetherian, that $\cF$ is a stack over $S$ satisfying {\em [1]} and~{\em [3]}, that $T$ is a scheme, locally of finite type over $S$, and that $T \to \cF$ is a morphism over $S$ which is formally smooth at a finite type point $t \in T$.
 Suppose that $B$ is a Noetherian local $\mathcal O_S$-algebra whose residue field is finite type over $\mathcal O_S$, that $B'$ is an $\mathcal O_S$-algebra which is a nilpotent thickening of $B$, and that we have a commutative diagram of morphisms over $S$